swati-5417/AWS-Cost-Optimization-Project/README.md

 **How to Use:**

 Simply deploy the Lambda function in your AWS environment and configure it to run on a schedule or trigger event.

+**Note:**
+This Lambda Function can be manually executed and can be event driven i.e. we can use cloudwatch and create a rule to run this function on specific time schedhule.